German words expats should know: Fernweh

 In this sense, we could define it as the antonym of the German word “Heimweh”, which translates as “homesickness”.
 A good synonym for Fernweh is another German word that has entered common English usage: Wanderlust.
 But while Wanderlust describes a joyful lust for travel, Fernweh takes it up a notch and conveys a more tortured emotion.
 It is an actual pain.

 Fernweh meaning: Longing for somewhere you’ve never been

 In this way, Fernweh can have a deeper meaning - and if these articles have taught you anything, it’s that Germans love to ascribe a deep, philosophical meaning to a lot of their compound nouns, which often can’t be easily translated into English.

 In the case of Fernweh, it’s because the place that’s being longed for isn’t always somewhere tangible.
-Those more poetically-inclined among us might therefore define Fernweh as being homesick for a place you’ve never been - that kind of feeling that tugs at our insides as we flick through travel guides or Instagram feeds.
+Those of the more poetically-inclined among us might therefore define Fernweh as being homesick for a place you’ve never been - that kind of feeling that tugs at our insides as we flick through travel guides or Instagram feeds.

-It could also describe a feeling of hunger for somewhere that doesn’t exist at all - be it Middle Earth, Hogwarts, Narnia, or even the planet Caprica.
+It could also describe a feeling of hunger for somewhere that doesn’t exist at all - be it Middle Earth, Hogwarts, Narnia, or even the planet of Caprica.

 Origins of the word Fernweh

 Most sources trace the word Fernweh back to the fantastically-named landscape gardener and great traveller Prince Hermann Ludwig Heinrich von Pückler-Muskau, who during the 19th century published a number of volumes about his adventures in Europe and North Africa.
 In 1835, Pückler-Muskau wrote that he never suffered from homesickness, but was instead greatly afflicted by its opposite condition, Fernweh.